RobKlock/RobKlock/README.md

 ### Hello! 👋

 My name is Rob and I'm a Software Engineer at Arist, a YCombinator S20 company.
-I studied Computer Science at Oberlin College and graduated in Spring 2021.
+B.A. in Computer Science with honors and a minor in Philosophy.
+Oberlin College 2021

 📫 [Connect with me on LinkedIn!](https://www.linkedin.com/in/robert-klock)
 😄 Pronouns: He/Him
-🔭 I’m working in industry and academia, the former on the backend at Arist and the latter on machine learning research.
-My primary area is the intersection between machine learning and neuroscience.
+🔭 I’m working in industry and academia; the former on the backend at Arist and the latter on machine learning research.
+My research area of interest is the intersection between machine learning and neuroscience, specifically in probabilistic machine learning.

 ⚡ Fun fact: I wanted to go to art school for oil painting and I now dabble in patternmaking.
-Note: From June until September 2020 I was working in Gitlab on a seperate account

 <!--